 People-centric

 Human resources and human capital focus heavily on the people within an organization.
-They prioritize team member skill development, performance and talent management, and employee wellbeing.
+They prioritize team member skill development, performance and talent management, and team member wellbeing.
 Both human resources and human capital seek to maximize the potential and value of every team member and provide opportunities for growth.

-A people-centric approach helps organizations foster an engaging work environment and maximize their investments in each team member.
+A people-centric approach helps organizations build an engaging work environment and maximize their investments in each team member.
 An organization’s success hinges on the skills, productivity, and development of its people.

 Organizations can boost innovation and engagement through supportive actions, including:

-These people-centric steps allow for honest communication and an atmosphere of improvement, which will motivate team members and optimize progress toward organizational goals.
+These people-centric steps allow for honest communication and an atmosphere of growth, which will motivate team members and optimize progress toward organizational goals.

 Data-driven

 Human resources and human capital teams use data to make informed decisions and formulate future plans.
-They measure metrics like employee productivity and retention, time to hire, employee satisfaction, and turnover rates
+They measure metrics like employee productivity and retention, time to hire, team member satisfaction, and turnover rates.

-They then analyze this data to optimize talent management strategies, predict future organizational needs, and improve workforce planning.
+They use these insights to strengthen talent management strategies, predict future organizational needs, and improve workforce planning.

 Automation